 "Blindsided by the Taliban is a genuinely gripping and intense tale of warfare, injury, and recovery seen through the eyes of a seasoned war journalist.
 Carmen Gentile's journey captures the human courage and resilience so essential to survival in the aftermath of modern conflict, reminiscent of Mark Bowden's Black Hawk Down and Sebastian Junger's War.
 Blindsided by the Taliban is equal parts wrenching war drama and probing soul-searching: an incredible, captivating story of the fragile nature of humanity rarely found in war literature today." —Steve Leonard, creator of Doctrine Man

 "Blindsided by the Taliban is a rollicking journey that starts with what should have been a fatal event.
 Instead, Gentile takes the reader along on a physical and emotional recovery from problems that actually get worse before they get better.
 His dysfunctional relationships, gut-wrenching descriptions of constipation and living conditions on remote combat outposts, and sexual misadventures with a parade of “friends” offering an escape, are vivid painfully honest and hilarious.
 He eventually finds normalcy and comfort back in Afghanistan’s war zone and realizes that he’s one of the “fortunate people.”
-Yet this book provides a rare look at the personal cost of delivering the news from the world’s hell holes to our living rooms."—Oren Dorell, USA Today
+Yet this book provides a rare look at the personal cost of delivering the news from the world’s hell holes to our living rooms."—Oren Dorell, foreign affairs and breaking news reporter at the USA Today